teachamantofish/ehelp/archive/Instructions_saveGS_asTable.md

 =====================

 this just displays the sheet as an html table.
-It does not give youi html in the web page. https://medium.com/@stvhwrd/embedding-a-google-sheet-as-an-html-table-365306d2ec2c
+It does not give you html in the web page. https://medium.com/@stvhwrd/embedding-a-google-sheet-as-an-html-table-365306d2ec2c